Particular/docs.particular.net/nservicebus/hosting/startup-diagnostics.md

 At every endpoint startup the current diagnostics will be written to `{endpointName}-configuration.txt`.
 If possible, attach this file to support requests.

+> [!WARNING]
-WARNING: The structure and format of the data produced should not be considered stable or parsable.
+> The structure and format of the data produced should not be considered stable or parsable.
 Nodes may be added, removed, or moved in minor and patch versions.

 ### Sample content